Caterham 7: Current range

-The existing range provided by Caterham Cars comprises a choice of two chassis types (the traditional narrow-bodied 'Series 3' chassis and a wider ‘Series 5’).
-All road going Caterham 7’s are powered by a 2.0 Ford Duratec engine except the 170, the Caterham academy cars are powered by a 1.6 Ford Sigma engine.
+The existing range provided by Caterham Cars comprises a choice of two chassis types (the traditional narrow-bodied 'Series 3' chassis and a wider 'Series 5').
+All road going Caterham 7s are powered by a 2.0 Ford Duratec engine except the 170, the Caterham academy cars are powered by a 1.6 Ford Sigma engine.
 All models are available either factory-built or as a self-build kit (620 factory built only).

-Until mid-2013 the factory had offered options around the Rover K-series engine, including the entry-level "Classic" with a 1.4-litre, capable of 0–60 in 6.5 seconds and a top speed of 110 mi/h.
+Until mid-2013, the factory had offered options around the Rover K-series engine, including the entry-level "Classic" with a 1.4-litre, capable of 0–60 in 6.5 seconds and a top speed of 110 mi/h.
 But with the cessation of the engine production and new EU emissions regulations, the end of the engine's production also removed the "Classic" from the company's model line-up.
 As of 2017, the company maintains two separate ranges for mainland Europe (Euro 6 compliant) and the United Kingdom, reflecting the different legislative systems.

-As of 2015, the range was simplified and is now simply a number, reflecting the horsepower per tonne, with ‘S’ or ‘R’ packages for either street or track use.
+As of 2015, the range was simplified and is now simply a number, reflecting the horsepower per tonne, with 'S' or 'R' packages for either street or track use.
 Most versions (not the 170) are available on the standard S3 or on the wider SV chassis.
 The European models end with the number "5" while the UK models end in a "0".
-The range consists of the Seven 165, 275, 355, and 485.
-The 170 model is powered by a 660cc Suzuki engine, while the more powerful variants have 2.0 Ford engines.
-The UK range for 2022 is 170, 360, 420, and 620.
+Until September 2018, when European pollution and fuel consumption guidelines testing were changed to WLTP from the earlier NEDC, the European range consisted of the Seven 165, 275, 355, and 485.
+The 165 and 355 were both discontinued in September 2018, leaving only the 275 and 485.
+The UK range for 2022 is 170, 360, 420, and 620; the 170 model (once again available in Europe as well) is powered by a 660-cc Suzuki engine, while the more powerful variants have 2.0-litre Ford engines.